danvuk567/SP500-Stock-Analysis/Create-Database-Objects/README.md

-# Datawarehouse Creation files Description
+# Datawarehouse Creation Files Description

 For this project, we will use an SQL server database.
 The sql files will create database objects in our data warehouse using a Snowflake schema.
 For more information on Snowflake schemas, you can reference this site: [Snowflake Schema in Data Warehouse Model](https://www.geeksforgeeks.org/snowflake-schema-in-data-warehouse-model/).
 I will describe what the purpose of each file is going forward.